cdeitrick/Lolipop/README.md

                                 Genotype names are generated during the clustering step, so this is only useful when re-running the analysis.

+## Graphics Options
+    --no-ouline
+                                Disables the white ouline surrounding each series in the muller plots.

 # Input Dataset

 The script operates on a table listing all mutations and their corresponding frequencies at each timepoint (refered to as "trajectories" in this script) or a table with each genotype and frequency at each timepoint (ex. the genotype table in the examples folder).